You’re Measuring Student Talk Time Wrong. Do This Instead

 This provides teachers the structure to work on a single skill or strategy and determine if it impacts student engagement in their classroom before trying another idea.
 This is aligned to the best practices of improvement science.

-Also crucial for educators?
-AI Coach provides a secure and private place to record and synthesize findings about student talk time and learning.
+AI Coach also gives educators a secure and private place to record and synthesize findings about student talk time and learning.

 Student engagement is a major component of active student learning.
 To better understand how students are engaging in the classroom, it’s important to look and listen more closely to teacher talk and student talk time.

-This can generate a lot of exciting insights and ideas to try in the classroom!
+This analysis generates plenty of insights and ideas to try in the classroom.

 Educators and school leaders should remember that trying and measuring one strategy at a time is more effective for continuous improvement.